-To determine the remuneration to be attributed to the members of the governing bodies, INAPA is governed by the following criteria:
+In order to determine the remuneration to be attributed to the members of the Governing Bodies, which shall be disclosed in the Corporate Governance Report, Inapa shall be governed by the following criteria:

-- Simplicity, clarity, transparency, and alignment with the Company's culture, also taking into account the Group in which it operates; - Competitiveness, taking into account market practices and equity, and the remuneration practice is based on uniform, consistent, fair and balanced criteria; - Pursuing excellence in management, through a set of leading business practices, which enable the Company to achieve balance and sustainability; and - Calculation of individual variable remuneration considering the assessment of the respective performance, based on criteria of a financial and non-financial nature, according to the functions and the level of responsibility, as well as the results of the Company.
+- Simplicity, clarity, transparency and alignment with the Company's culture, also taking into account the Group in which it operates; - Competitiveness, taking into account market practices and fairness and the remuneration practice is based on uniform, consistent, fair and balanced criteria; - Pursuing excellence in management through a set of benchmark business practices that enable the Company to achieve balance and sustainability; and - Determination of the individual variable remuneration considering the respective performance evaluation, based on financial and non-financial criteria, according to the functions and level of responsibility, as well as the results of the Company.

-The Remuneration Committee considers the remuneration of the executive members of the Board of Directors:
+The Remuneration Committee considers that with the change in the remuneration policy approved by the General Meeting of INAPA on April 28, 2017, the remuneration of the executive members of the Board of Directors:

-a. is now aligned with the market and with the functions effectively performed, stimulating the performance of the executive members of the Board of Directors, in individual and group terms;

-b. allows to reward the results achieved by the executive members of the Board of Directors;

-c. help in attracting and retaining qualified staff to INAPA.
+- a) Is now aligned with the market and with the functions effectively performed, stimulating the performance of the executive members of the Board of Directors, in individual and group terms; - b) Allows to reward the results achieved by the executive members of the Board of Directors; - c) Help in attracting and retaining qualified staff to INAPA.

 It should also be noted that, in order to align the interests of the members of the management body with INAPA's interests, the executive members of the Board of Directors should not conclude contracts or other instruments, either with INAPA or with third parties, which could mitigate the risk inherent in the variability of their remunerations.